hartmaj2/cs-tabor-is/denik.md

   - [x] Create the top nav bar
   - [x] Add navigation buttons to the top bar
   - [x] Add pages that use the top nav bar
-- [ ] Make side navbar food icon active also when on food/diet
+- [x] Make side navbar food icon active also when on food/diet
+- [x] Create component for date selector
+- [x] Make different foods appear on menu page based on the current date selected

 ### DONE:
 - Request to delete all meals - deletes also all MealAllergens as well